KubawGaming/FakeNameAPI/README.md

 // Setting a fake nickname visible to one player: fakeNameAPI.setFakeName(targetToChangeNick, "Anonymous", playerWhoShouldSeeTargetNewName);

-// Setting a fake nickname visible for all players fakeNameAPI.setFakeName(targetToChangeNick, "Anonymous", Bukkit.getOnlinePlayers());
+// Setting a fake nickname visible for all players: fakeNameAPI.setFakeName(targetToChangeNick, "Anonymous", Bukkit.getOnlinePlayers());

-// Checking someone's fake nickname: if(fakeNameAPI.hasFakeNick(targetToChangeNick)) {
+// Checking if a player has a fake nick set up: if(fakeNameAPI.hasFakeNick(targetToChangeNick)) {
     // Code if the target has a fake nickname set
 } else {